Overview

 Runtime privileges for the Java process

 The following properties are used to adjust privileges for the Java process.
-If any of these properties are set, the access token of the Wrapper process will be duplicated and the specified privileges will adjusted in the token copy.
+If any of these properties are set, the access token of the Wrapper process will be duplicated and the specified privileges will be adjusted in the token copy.
 The Java process will then be launched in the security context represented by this new token.

 Only privileges that exist in the access token of the Java process (and therefore also exist in token of the Wrapper process) can be adjusted.

-Keep in mind that the list of privileges can be changed at two levels before the Java process is launched: when installing a Windows service if required privileges were specified, or if one or more privileges have been removed when starting Wrapper.
+Keep in mind that the list of privileges can be changed at two levels before the Java process is launched: when installing a Windows service if required privileges were specified, or if one or more privileges have been removed when starting the Wrapper.

 The privileges will be readjusted each time a new JVM is launched.
 If reloading the configuration file is allowed, these properties can be changed to use different privilege settings on the next JVM invocation.